 Send requests to transfer wages (object 01) to Payroll Services.

 EXCEPTION: Send transfer requests involving wages in programs 11 - 14 to

 Sponsored Programs Services.

 Send requests to transfer travel expenditures (object 04) to

-the Travel Division.
+Travel Services.
 EXCEPTION: Send travel transfer requests involving

 accounts in programs 11 - 14 to Sponsored Programs Services.